Connecting CAREC Countries and People

-- Almost $18 billion invested in 98 transport projects along the six CAREC corridor routes.
+- More than $22.5 billion invested in 116 transport projects* along the six CAREC corridor routes

 The CAREC region is at the heart of the rapidly growing and integrating Eurasian continent.
 CAREC countries are working together to improve the region's transport infrastructure and reduce the cost of trade across regions.